Wlodarski/DR-Altimeter/CONFIG.md

 # Configuration File

-A default configuration file (config.ini) is created at first run.
+A default configuration file, config.ini, is created at first run.

 To rebuilt the configuration file, delete config.ini.
+To reset a single setting to its default value, delete it.
+It will be regenerate at next run.

 ## Content
 ```